learning-zone/python-basics/README.md

 x
 [[1, 2, 3, 99], [1, 2, 3, 99], [1, 2, 3, 99]]

-# UH-OH, DON’T THINK YOU WANTED THAT TO HAPPEN!
+# UH-OH, DON'T THINK YOU WANTED THAT TO HAPPEN!
 ...
 # MODIFYING THE y ARRAY FROM THE PRIOR CODE SNIPPET:
 y[0][3] = 99
 y
 [[1, 2, 3, 99], [1, 2, 3, 4], [1, 2, 3, 4]]
-# THAT’S MORE LIKE WHAT YOU EXPECTED!
+# THAT'S MORE LIKE WHAT YOU EXPECTED!
 ...
 ```